thutyecology/thutyecology.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Postdoctoral Associate at the [Department of Global Development, Cornell University](https://cals.cornell.edu/global-development){:target="_blank"}.
-I received my Ph.D. degree in Ecology from the [Department of Earth System Science, Tsinghua University](https://www.dess.tsinghua.edu.cn/){:target="_blank"} in April 2024 and my B.S. degree in Geographical Information Science from Sun Yat-sen University in 2019.
-My research interests focus on combining remote sensing and AI for sustainable development.
+I am currently a Postdoctoral Associate at the [Department of Global Development, Cornell University](https://cals.cornell.edu/global-development){:target="_blank"}.
+I obtained my Ph.D. in Ecology from the [Department of Earth System Science, Tsinghua University](https://www.dess.tsinghua.edu.cn/){:target="_blank"} in 2024 and my B.S. in Geographical Information Science from Sun Yat-sen University in 2019.
+My research interests focus on harnessing satellite remote sensing and computational approaches to monitor global environmental changes in support of sustainable development.

 Research Interests
 ======
-* Remote Sensing of Land Cover/Land Use Change Monitoring
+* Land Cover/Land Use Monitoring
+* Agricultural Sustainability
 * Environment, Development, and Justice
-* Agricultural Sustainability

 Education Background